arjunjalan/demorepo/README.md

-#Demo
+# Demo

-This is the first readme for the first repo in git ever.
+This is the first readme for the first repo in git ever!